The Hype About CBD Coffee, Explained

 There are a couple of different ways that CBD coffee can be made.
 In commercial coffee shops, CBD oil is generally added to already-brewed coffee, but coffee brands can add the CBD in isolate form to the actual coffee beans as well.
 You should exercise some caution when consuming CBD coffee, because it is not regulated by the FDA.
 You will want to know exactly how many milligrams of CBD you are taking in, especially if you are consuming that coffee before driving or work.

 Products containing CBD are commonly used to alleviate anxiety, inflammation, and pain.
-Studies are ongoing, and more research is needed, but CBD has even shown promise in speeding wound healing and preventing seizures.
+Studies are ongoing, and more research is needed, but CBD has even shown promise in speeding wound healing.(6)

 About CBD in coffee specifically, Devitt-Lee added, “CBD may be able to take the edge off of caffeine on a neurological level, but it’s also possible that caffeine could undermine some beneficial effects of CBD, including its potency as an anti-epileptic.”
 So, more data is needed, but the anecdotal evidence appears to be overwhelmingly positive, as the popularity and usage of CBD coffee is steadily increasing.